-In many countries, deliveries take place in unhygienic circumstances, putting mothers and their newborn babies at risk for a variety of life-threatening infections.
+In many countries, deliveries take place in unhygienic circumstances, putting mothers and their newborn babies at risk of a variety of life-threatening infections.

-Maternal and neonatal tetanus have been among the most common lethal consequences of unclean deliveries and umbilical cord care practices, and are indicators of inequity in access to immunization and other maternal, newborn, and child health services.
+Maternal and Neonatal Tetanus (MNT) has been among the most common life threatening consequences of unclean deliveries and umbilical cord care practices, and are indicators of inequity in access to immunization and other maternal, newborn, and child health services.
 When tetanus develops, mortality rates are extremely high, especially when appropriate medical care is not available.

-This happens despite the fact that MNT deaths can be easily prevented by hygienic delivery and cord care practices, and/or by immunizing children and women with Tetanus Toxoid Containing Vaccines (TTCV), that are inexpensive and very efficacious.
+This happens despite the fact that MNT deaths can be easily prevented by hygienic delivery and cord care practices, and/or by immunizing children and women with Tetanus Toxoid Containing Vaccines (TTCV), that are inexpensive and very efficacious, through the life course.

 In 1988, WHO estimated that 787,000 newborns died of neonatal tetanus (NT).
 Thus, in the late 1980s, the estimated annual global NT mortality rate was approximately 6.7 NT deaths per 1000 live births - clearly a substantial public health problem

-Due to slow implementation of the recommended MNT elimination strategies, the target date for the attainment of elimination by all countries was postponed to 2000.
-In 1999, when progress towards the attainment of the global elimination goal was reviewed by UNICEF, WHO and UNFPA, the Initiative was re-constituted (see below) and elimination of maternal tetanus was added to the goal with a 2005 target date, which was later shifted to 2015.
+Due to slow implementation of the recommended MNTE strategies, the target date for the attainment of elimination by all countries was postponed to 2000.
+In 1999, when progress towards the attainment of the global elimination goal was reviewed by UNICEF, WHO, and UNFPA, the Initiative was re-constituted and elimination of maternal tetanus was added to the goal with a 2005 target date, which was later shifted to 2015.
 By the end of 2015, there were still 21 countries that have not yet attained elimination, down to 18 countries by the end of 2016, and 16 countries by the end of June 2017- More details available under the partnership section.